alexyy802/Texus/examples/replit/readme.md

 # Installing
 Before installing Texus you need to uninstall forks such as `pycord, nextcord, etc.` or it will interfere with the library installation and usage

-Steps to install the latest version of texus :
+Steps to install the latest version of texus:

 1. Head to console and type the following command `pip install texus`
 2. Remove any type of discord.py fork or discord.py itself by doing `pip unsintall <package name>`